 He built a multi-platform media empire by dissecting high-profile legal dramas with the sharp, clear-eyed analysis of a seasoned lawyer.

-Dan Abrams never chose between the law and journalism; he fused them into a unique brand of authority.
-The son of famed lawyer and activist Floyd Abrams, he started as a reporter for Court TV, covering the O.J.
-Simpson trial—an event that shaped his understanding of legal theater.
-He later became a general assignment correspondent for NBC News, but his true niche emerged as a legal analyst.
-Abrams leveraged that expertise to become ABC News's Chief Legal Analyst, a role where he deciphers complex court battles for a mainstream audience.
-Never content with just analyzing, he became a builder: founding the legal news site Mediaite, acquiring the iconic true-crime network Investigation Discovery, and launching the live police patrol show "On Patrol: Live."
-His success stems from recognizing that the law is a perpetual story, and he has positioned himself as its foremost narrator across television, digital media, and publishing.
+Dan Abrams merged law and journalism into a single career.
+As ABC News's Chief Legal Analyst, he deciphers complex court battles for a mainstream audience.
+The son of activist lawyer Floyd Abrams, he started as a Court TV reporter covering the O.J.
+Simpson trial.
+He later became a general assignment correspondent for NBC News.
+Abrams founded the legal news site Mediaite, acquired the true-crime network Investigation Discovery, and launched the live police patrol show "On Patrol: Live."
+He recognized that the law is a perpetual story.
+He positioned himself as its narrator across television, digital media, and publishing.

 1965–1980